 The gathered data can clearly indicate the frequency, location, and target audience of your QR code scans, among other details.
 This information can also guide you in assessing if the call-to-action requires adjustments.

-Even better if you have the opportunity to connect your QR codes with your Google Analytics account for enhanced metrics – exactly like QR Code KIT does.
+Even better if you have the opportunity to connect your QR codes with your Google Analytics account and tag manager for enhanced metrics – exactly like QR Code KIT does.

 Dynamic QR code safety and data protection